oittaa/uuid-php/README.md

 If all you want is a unique ID, you should call `uuid4()`.

-> Implementations SHOULD utilize UUID version 7 instead of UUID version 1 and 6 if possible.
+> Implementations SHOULD utilize UUIDv7 instead of UUIDv1 and UUIDv6 if possible.

 If you're regularly generating more than thousand UUIDs per second, you might want to use `uuid8()` instead of `uuid7()`.
 This implementation of `uuid8()` sacrifices some entropy compared to `uuid7()`, but offers 100 nanosecond granularity while being otherwise compatible.